Spending Christmas in other countries is always interesting and Paris was top of my lists of places to enjoy the holiday season.

 If you’re looking for a hotel, my tip for you is to work out what area you’d like to be based in and find a place there.
 We liked the Bastille area and found it safe – we’ve heard that the area around Montmartre doesn’t feel that great so as a family we stayed away from there and just visited.
 Bastille area is near the Marais and within easy walking distance to the Notre Dame and even the Eiffel Tower if you’re up for it.
 A nice option if you’re looking at this area is Hotel D’Aubusson which would certainly be a lovely treat for the holiday season.

 Staying near the Eiffel Tower or along the Seine is more expensive but keeps you a little nearer the attractions.
-The best bet, in my opinion, is to look at a hotel comparison site – my favourite is HotelsCombined – and they’ll find the best hotel rates going from all the booking sites around all round Paris.
+The best bet, in my opinion, is to look at a hotel booking site – my favourite is Booking.com – and they’ll show what’s available in your area.
+Either click on the map view or search near a landmark like the Eiffel Tower – check out the hotels here.

 Pin for later!